Probable biological causes of depression discovered-breakinglatest.news-Breaking Latest News

 Major depression is among the world‘s most pressing health care needs.
 The numbers have increased in recent years, especially among young adults.
 As depression, the number of suicides and medical costs rise, a study by the US Centers for Disease Control and Prevention in 2021 estimated the economic burden at $326 billion annually in the United States.

-Martemyanov said he and his team of students spent many years working on this discovery.
+Martemyanov said he and his team of students have been working on this discovery for years.
 They have not set out to find a cause, much less a possible avenue of treatment for depression.
 Instead, they asked a fundamental question: ‘How do sensors on brain cells receive and transmit signals in the cells?’
 Therein lies the key to understanding vision, pain, memory, behavior and perhaps much more, Martemyanov suspected.

-The psychiatrist Cozza: “Beware of the side effects of psychotropic drugs and it is good that stars like Fedez talk about their depression”

 Lo stress